 - It may be the smallest room in the house, but it’s a room we all spend a lot of time in so, with the sink, shower and bath sorted, give your loo a little extra attention.
 Leave it smelling and looking fresh, clean and loved by investing in a new toilet brush and an overnight toilet bowl cleaner, then pop some drain cleaner down your plugholes before moving on to the next job.

 - When you get to the kitchen, mop up any burnt-on mess in your oven in minutes with Oven Mate’s mighty cleaning kits which lift stubborn grease and baked-on food to leave your oven the cleanest it’s been (product refs for Oven Mate).
 Show your ceramic hob the same level of simple TLC using our Hob Heaven range which will soon have your cooker gleaming and looking like new.

 - Wipe down worktops with Worktop Wonder and introduce your sinks to our Bar Keeper’s Friend which removes stains so effortlessly that, when you’ve tried it once, you will be a fan for life.
-Stay at the sink and treat mucky plug holes to a quick scrub with our Perfect Plug Brush before adding a generous glug of drain cleaner to keep your pipes free-running and clear of food-related blockages.
+Stay at the sink and treat mucky plug holes to a quick scrub before adding a generous glug of drain cleaner to keep your pipes free-running and clear of food-related blockages.

 - Last of all, after a hard day’s housework, finish with a flourish by steam cleaning the kitchen floor, ready to put your feet up for a well-earned cup of tea.